 Then, query MobileBreadcrumbs events to see all breadcrumbs or just breadcrumbs related to crashes.

-If New Relic Mobile for iOS isn't reporting data, try these troubleshooting suggestions.
+If the agent isn't reporting data, try these troubleshooting suggestions.

 If you need more help, check out these support and learning resources: